 Quality of education:

 “Give all learners… the knowledge and cultural capital they need to succeed in life.”

 Above all, diverse books will equip children with cultural capital.
 It will help them to understand the world and their place in it.

 “Relationships among learners and staff reflect a positive and respectful culture.
 Leaders, teachers and learners create an environment where bullying, peer-on-peer abuse or discrimination are not tolerated.”

 A diverse bookshelf teaches children about the lives of people who may not be like them.
-It broadens their understanding of what normal is and can help to create a cohesive, kinder learning environment.
+As a result, it broadens their understanding of what normal is and can help to create a cohesive, kinder learning environment.

 “the provider prepares learners for life in modern Britain by: − equipping them to be responsible, respectful, active citizens who contribute positively to society − developing their understanding of fundamental British values − developing their understanding and appreciation of diversity − celebrating what we have in common and promoting respect for the different protected characteristics as defined in law.”

 Diverse books give children the opportunity to meet with people from lots of different cultures.
-Seeing different practices and customs in the background of stories creates a new familiarity.
+Likewise, seeing different practices and customs in the background of stories creates a new familiarity.